nakamasato/kubernetes-operator-basics/07-create-operator-with-kubebuilder/02-quick-start/README.md

 In this tutorial, we'll learn the followings:
 1. Initialize an kubebuilder project with `kubebuilder` command
 1. Create a custom resource `GuestBook` with `kubebuilder` command
+1. Run the operator in your local
-1. Run an operator in your local and Kubernetes cluster
+1. Run the operator in a Kubernetes cluster

 ## 2.1.
 Start a project